learn-co-curriculum/phase-4-nested-resource-routing/README.md

 controller.

-But if we lean on our old friend Separation of Concerns, we can conclude that a reviews's comments are not the concern of an dog house and therefore don't belong nested two levels deep under the `:dog_houses` resource.
+But if we lean on our old friend Separation of Concerns, we can conclude that a reviews's comments are not the concern of a dog house and therefore don't belong nested two levels deep under the `:dog_houses` resource.

 In addition, the reason to put the ID of the resource in the URL is so that we